IanPeake/FatMaxxer/README.md

 The app may crash or not work properly.
 *To help me fix your issue efficiently* use the Github issue tracker above to report bugs.
-On a first time install you may have to manually set the preferences: lambda = 500, alpha1 calculation period = 10, threshold = "Auto", etc.

 ## License
 Apache 2.0 for any code that was authored by me.